 The frequency of the return speedboat is about once every hour.

-Here’s a quick a quick tour of Long Ke Wan, along with clips from our speedboat ride to the beach
+Here’s a quick tour of Long Ke Wan, along with clips from our speedboat ride to the beach

 Subscribe to my YouTube channel